oracle-livelabs/oci-core/oci-fullstackdrs/switchover-plan/switchover-plan.md

 There are two types of plan groups

-- Built-In Groups or Steps – A type of Plan Group or Step that is generated automatically by FSDR when a DR Plan is created.
+- Built-In Groups or Steps – A type of Plan Group or Step that is generated automatically by Full Stack DR when a DR Plan is created.
 Examples of Built-in Plan Steps are: Launch Compute Instance, Switchover Database, etc.

-- User-Defined Groups or Steps– A type of Plan Group or Step that is added by the user to a DR Plan after the DR plan is created by FSDR.
+- User-Defined Groups or Steps– A type of Plan Group or Step that is added by the user to a DR Plan after the DR plan is created by Full Stack DR.

 Estimated Time: 20 Minutes